zkorum/.github/profile/README.md

 - e-commerce
 - healthcare software systems

+### Non-goals

+- solving user data privacy.
+There are already projects working towards this direction, namely [WNFS](https://guide.fission.codes/developers/webnative/file-system-wnfs) for local-first edge applications, and [zama.ai](https://www.zama.ai/), through its set of fully-homomorphic encryption tools.
+- solving user metadata privacy.
+There are already projects working towards this direction, namely mixnets such as [Tor](https://www.torproject.org/) or [HOPR](https://hoprnet.org/).

+Privency focuses solely on identity, authentication and authorization.

-## Privency.org - the social network
+## Privency.org - the e-democracy social network

 Privency.org will be a social network based on Privency.tech - the auth toolbox.
 It is aimed to provide a safe place to discuss everything - an e-agora enhancing e-democracy.